ABOUT THE FILM

 • Motivate people with LD and ADHD to persevere in their efforts to develop skills and strategies leading to success.

-• Inspire hope in people with LD and ADHD- and around them- that their lives can be full and rewarding.
+• Inspire hope in people with LD and ADHD- and those around them- that their lives can be full and rewarding.

 Who Should See This Film?